One Year Later...

 "They headed for the Mirage Castle, Jay...
 Please..
 You have to go after them...
 They'll kill Moses if you don't..."
 Csaba gripped Jay's sleeve as he spoke.
 "I'll.. be okay...
 Just hurry and go..."

 Mirage Castle...
 Jay closed his eyes and nodded.
-"I'll send my people to help you guys out." he told him as he shakily got up to his feet.
+"I'll send my people to help you guys out," he told him as he shakily got up to his feet.
 "I'll rescue him...
-I promise." he told him.
+I promise."
 Even if it kills me, he thought to himself.
 He wouldn't let him die this time, he vowed.
 And then he was gone.

 Moses woke up with a horrible headache.
 It was pounding with pain and he groaned slightly, feeling as bad as that one time he and his bandits had spent all night partying.
 He went to massage his head.. but his hands wouldn't move.
 Moses' eye snapped open.
 His hands were tied firmly behind his back and a cloth was tied around his head, firmly between his teeth.
 His ankles were also tied together.
 Moses struggled for a few moments before he felt a cold shiver.
 He sensed someone in the room.
 Someone... horrible.
 A low chuckle sounded to his left, but when Moses looked, there was no one there.
 There was suddenly a kick from his right.
 Moses grunted as the hard shoe connected with his side.
 His body wanted to slump over to the side, but Moses didn't allow himself.